Bible Study Series: Daniel, Babylon and the End Times

-Daniel 4 Bible Study: Lessons from a Loon!
+Daniel Chapter 4 p2: Nebuchadnezzar - Lessons from a Loon!

 by I Gordon

-We looked last time at Nebuchadnezzar and the tree of doom and I'm sure you have remembered that we only got half way through Daniel chapter 4 before that study came to an abrupt screeching halt!
-We saw last time that king Nebuchadnezzar was given a frightening prophetic dream of what would come upon him.
-Unfortunately, the king didn't take this warning completely to heart and as we left the king he was out on his balcony, looking over his whole kingdom, and giving praise to the one responsible for such greatness...
+We looked last time at Nebuchadnezzar and the tree of doom and I'm sure you have remembered that we only got half way through Daniel chapter 4 before we locked on the brakes and that study came to an abrupt screeching halt!
+What we did see is that king Nebuchadnezzar was given a frightening prophetic dream of what would come upon him and unfortunately, while it shook him up for a while, the king didn't take this warning completely to heart.
+So as we left the king he was out on his balcony, looking over his whole kingdom, and giving praise to the one responsible for such greatness...
 Himself!
-Nice.
+Hmmm... yeah about that!

-It is good to remember that this chapter is a written testimony by Nebuchadnezzar to the then known world.
+You will also remember that this whole chapter is unique in that it is a written testimony by Nebuchadnezzar himself to the then known world.
 He personally learnt a lot through this time and so can we.
-What we are going to do in this study is look at the remainder of Nebuchadnezzar's testimony and examine the lessons that we can gather from such a radical story.
-They are 5 simple lessons from a loon!
-We'll also look briefly at what this chapter means from a prophetic point of view as there are some interesting pointers to the end of the age.
+So while the last message focused on the problem, this one is the solution.
+More specifically we will examine the lessons that can be learnt from such a radical story.
+These are 5 simple lessons from a loon!
+The lessons explored will be:

 Lesson 1: Who rules the roost?